markusylisiurunen/node-typescript-template/README.md

 ## License

-Let the user know about your chosen license.
+Let the user know about the project's license.